-Vaccinations, including the flu shot, MMR vaccine, and Hepatitis vaccine, can cause Acute Disseminated Encephalomyelitis.
+Vaccinations including the flu shot, MMR vaccine, and Hepatitis B vaccine among others, can cause Acute Disseminated Encephalomyelitis.
 Commonly referred to as ADEM, symptoms may begin immediately after vaccination, or take up to a few weeks to arise.
 Encephalomyelitis is an attack of inflammation of the brain and spinal cord that can be caused by an infection or vaccination.
 ADEM causes the myelin, a protecting covering around the nerves, to be damaged.
 Encephalomyelitis symptoms can include fever, headache, drowsiness, seizures, and comas.
-The symptoms may present mildly at first but can worsen very quickly without a timely diagnosis or proper treatment.
+The symptoms may present mildly at first but can worsen very quickly without a timely diagnosis and proper treatment.

 ADEM can sometimes be confused for multiple sclerosis due to the fact that both conditions cause lesions to form on the brain and spinal cord, damaging myelin.
 The resulting symptoms are often similar.
 However, ADEM is an acute condition, meaning it occurs once and it occurs quickly.
 In addition, ADEM will usually cause high fevers.
 Fevers are not associated with multiple sclerosis.

-If you or someone you know received a vaccination and were diagnosed with acute disseminated encephalomyelitis, contact My Vaccine Lawyer today.
+If you or someone you know received a vaccination and were diagnosed with Acute Disseminated Encephalomyelitis, contact My Vaccine Lawyer today.
 You may be entitled to compensation from the National Vaccine Injury Compensation Program.
-Our attorneys are experienced in handling cases with ADEM diagnoses following vaccines, but there is a limited amount of time to file a claim, so please do not hesitate to give us a call at (800) 229-7704.

 Page last reviewed and updated: September 30, 2019